Carrollian manifolds and null infinity: A view from Cartan geometry: Null Infinity

-From the point of view of null infinity, this moduli space of Cartan connections correspond to choices of gravitational characteristic data; a non-vanishing curvature then characterises the presence of gravitational radiation \cite{herfray_tractor_2021}.
+From the point of view of null infinity, this moduli space of Cartan connections correspond to choices of gravitational characteristic data; a non-vanishing curvature then characterises the presence of gravitational radiation \cite{herfray_tractor_2022}.

-It has in fact long been known \cite{penrose_twistor_1973} that the local twistor connection restricted to null infinity invariantly encodes the asymptotic shear of an asymptotically flat spacetime.
-However, it seems that the definition of the tractor bundle for conformally Carrollian geometry, the corresponding Cartan geometries and their relations to spacetime local-twistors have only been systematically investigated in \cite{herfray_asymptotic_2020,herfray_tractor_2021}.
+It is finally worth noticing that it has in fact long been known \cite{penrose_twistor_1973} that, in dimension $d=4$, the local twistor connection restricted to null infinity invariantly encodes the asymptotic shear of an asymptotically flat spacetime.
+However, it seems that the definition of the tractor bundle for conformally Carrollian geometry, the corresponding Cartan geometries and their relations to spacetime local-twistors have only been systematically investigated for the first time in \cite{herfray_asymptotic_2020,herfray_tractor_2022}.